-Federal Unsubsidized Stafford Loan
+Federal Direct Unsubsidized Stafford Loan - Department of Education Title IV

-This program provides \$20,500 per year (less the amount in Subsidized Stafford loans) with a cumulative maximum of \$138,500, less the amount of subsidized Stafford.
+The interest rate is fixed at 6.8 percent.
+An origination fee of 1 percent is deducted from the loan proceeds.
+This program provides \$20,500 per year with a cumulative maximum of \$138,500, less the amount of subsidized Stafford.
 Interest begins to accrue at disbursement; unpaid interest will capitalize at repayment.